PurnaKoteswaraRaoMallepaddi/MVP-Kranks/README.md

-# MVP-Kranks
+# MVP-Kranks:
-"Music  Web application for mood based playlist creation".
+-"Music  Web application for mood based playlist creation".
 -In the current world there are no mood stabalising tools or apps for humans untill now ,  where we give a web interface which will predict the playlist according to your mood and the other external  stimulies and try our hand in balencing it.